MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 ## Audit to identify LSA plug-ins and drivers that fail to run as a protected process

 You can use the audit mode to identify LSA plug-ins and drivers that fail to load in LSA protected mode.
-While in the audit mode, the system will generate event logs, identifying all of the plug-ins and drivers that fail to load under LSA if LSA protection is enabled.
+While in audit mode, the system generates event logs, identifying all of the plug-ins and drivers that fail to load under LSA if LSA protection is enabled.
 The messages are logged without blocking the plug-ins or drivers.

 The events described in this section are located in Event Viewer in the **Operational** log under **Applications and Services Logs** > **Microsoft** > **Windows** > **CodeIntegrity**.
-The events can help you identify LSA plug-ins and drivers that fail to load due to signing reasons.
+These events can help you identify LSA plug-ins and drivers that fail to load due to signing reasons.
 To manage these events, you can use the **wevtutil** command-line tool.
 For information about this tool, see [Wevtutil](../../administration/windows-commands/Wevtutil.md).

 > [!IMPORTANT]
 >Audit events aren't generated if [Smart App Control](https://support.microsoft.com/topic/what-is-smart-app-control-285ea03d-fa88-4d56-882e-6698afdb7003) is enabled on a device.
 To check or change the enablement state of Smart App Control, open the Windows Security Application and go to the **App & browser control** page.
-Select **Smart App Control settings** to check the enablement state and change the configuration to **Off** if you're trying to audit added LSA protection.
+Select **Smart App Control settings** to check the enablement state, and change the configuration to **Off** if you're trying to audit added LSA protection.

 > [!NOTE]
 > Audit mode for added LSA protection is enabled by default on devices running Windows 11 version 22H2 and higher.
 If your device is running this build or later, no other actions are needed to audit added LSA protection.